Higher genus Angel surfaces: E-conjugate orthodisks with partial symmetry

-Next, we introduce two kinds of \emph{partially symmetric polygons}, one of each type, for every genus \(p\).
+Next, we introduce two kinds of \emph{partially symmetric polygons}, one of each type, for every genus \(p\ge 2\).

 \begin{definition}[Partially symmetric polygon of type I for genus \(p\)] Start with the genus-\(1\) generalized orthodisk image as in Figure \ref{fig:genus 1 orthodisk}.
-Take the polygon associated to the differential \(G_{0}\eta_{0}\) and cut it along the vertex \(p_{1}\).
-This divides the boundary into two \(C^{1}\)-arcs
+Take the polygon associated to the differential \(G_{0}\eta_{0}\) and cut it across the vertex \(p_{1}\) along a small line segment passing through \(p_1\) and disjoint from the rest of the polygon in \(\C\).
+This divides the boundary into two piece-wise \(C^{1}\)-arcs

 whose finite endpoints are \(p_{1}^{\prime}\) and \(p_{1}^{\prime\prime}\).